Michelleeby/omekas-nginx-php-fpm-docker/README.md

     --- cli /
 ```
 ​
 The `app` and `src` directories are dependendent on your web app of choice.
 For this example, I used [Omeka S](https://github.com/omeka/omeka-s/releases/tag/v4.0.0).
-Since Omeka S has a `/files`, `/themes`, and `/modules` directory, it made sense to mount those in my `src` directory.
-Files I want easy local access to, like themes or files, I find helpful to mount.
+Since Omeka S has a `/files` directory thats shared accross the PHP worker and the web server, I created a shared volume for this directory.

-Configs are also mounted in their own local [`configs`](https://github.com/Michelleeby/omekas-nginx-php-fpm-docker/tree/main/config) directory.
-The build steps for the [`app`](https://github.com/Michelleeby/omekas-nginx-php-fpm-docker/blob/main/utils/app.Dockerfile) and the [`server`](https://github.com/Michelleeby/omekas-nginx-php-fpm-docker/blob/main/utils/server.Dockerfile) take care of including the various configs in the correct places.
+Configs are also found in their own local [`configs`](https://github.com/Michelleeby/omekas-nginx-php-fpm-docker/tree/main/config) directory.
+These are then mounted in the appropriate place using the `config` directive in [`compose.yaml`](https://github.com/Michelleeby/omekas-nginx-php-fpm-docker/blob/main/compose.yaml).

 ## Basic usage

 Add your app code to the `app` directory.
 I've set `git` to ignore everything in the `app` directory except the `.gitignore` file itself.
 Remove or adjust the directory's `.gitignore` file as needed.

 Create the `src` directory if building off from a vendors app code.
 The `src` directory can then hold things unique to your app, like `/files`, `/themes`, and `/modules` in my Omeka S example.
-We can then mount each directory onto the applications respective `/files`, `/themes`, and `/modules` directories on the server.
-In this way we can seperate our app code from our vendor's app code.
+Then we can aggregate our sources during the build step.

 Adjust [`compose.yaml`](https://github.com/Michelleeby/omekas-nginx-php-fpm-docker/blob/main/compose.yaml) and the build scripts, [`server.Dockerfile`](https://github.com/Michelleeby/omekas-nginx-php-fpm-docker/blob/main/utils/server.Dockerfile) and [`app.Dockerfile`](https://github.com/Michelleeby/omekas-nginx-php-fpm-docker/blob/main/utils/app.Dockerfile) as needed.